 Sophia Dowling has been with the project since 2021.
 As project manager she oversees research, data development, outreach, and other activities.
 Sophia is a recent graduate of the University of Washington, majoring in both History and the Comparative History of Ideas.

-Nicholas Boren has handled programming and technology for the project since 2021.
+Nicholas Boren handled programming and technology for the project from 2021 to 2024.
 He developed the computer programs that search for racial restrictions in millions of property records that Washington County Auditors have made available.
 Nicholas graduated from the University of Washington majoring in Informatics in 2024.

 David Cunningham is a student at the University of Washington intending to major in Accounting with a minor in Korean.
 As research associate he was involved in research, data management, and community outreach.